-Assignments Expectations:
+Writing Assignments Expectations:

-- Objective: The objectives of the two writing assignments are to critically apply concepts, ideas, and procedures to facilitate higher level learning.
-The assignments are designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: Present to the class your findings in your search of Peer Intervention Programs via your chosen format- PowerPoint or any other presentation software.
-NOTE: You are required to use APA referencing in your presentation.
-Students will be evaluated according to the attached rubric: Oral Presentation Rubric.

-How to avoid plagiarism

-The simplest way to avoid plagiarism is to reference any sources properly (using both in-text, parenthetical citations in the body of your assignment and a 'References' page at the end).
+- Objective: The objectives of this writing assignments are to critically apply concepts, ideas, and procedures to facilitate higher level learning.
+The assignments are designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: All assignments will be double-spaced.
+Do not include title pages.
+Include your name at the top of each page.
+A minimum of one inch margins on each side.
+12 point Times New Roman font is preferred.
+Each assignment should have a minimum length of 700 words but is not to exceed 1000 words.
+Students will be evaluated according to the attached rubric: Critical Writing Response Marking Rubric. - How to avoid plagiarism: The simplest way to avoid plagiarism is to reference any sources properly (using both in-text, parenthetical citations in the body of your assignment and a 'References' page at the end).
 While it is commonplace to build upon the knowledge of others, it is necessary to clearly state the sources and foundations of that knowledge.
-Referencing must conform to the APA style.
+Referencing must conform to the APA stylesee your ENG110 text for support

-Final Project - Critical Response
+Final Project - Oral Presentation

-Due Date: Class 10
+Due Date: Class 10 Weight: 25%

-Weight: 25%

-The final project will enable you to explore the entirety of the covered course content BUT you should only choose one chapter/topic to discuss in detail in a critical response.
+The final project will enable you to explore the entirety of the covered course content BUT you will only choose one chapter/topic to discuss in detail in a critical response.